jncc/s2-ard-processor/workflow/README.md

 --metadataTemplate=metadataTemplate.xml
 --dem=The digital elevation model --testProcessing=Only run through the workflow logic creating dummy files where needed.
 Do not process.
+--reportFileName=A csv file that will be created in the report folder.
+This file contains an entry for each processed granule.
+--dbFileName=An sqlite database file to which the report data is also written.
+The data is written to the s2ArdProducts table.

 ### Optional parameters
 --outWkt - the wkt file supplied to arcsi